astronomer/docs/astro/cli/test-your-astro-project-locally.md

 :::tip

-If you're testing a local project before deploying to a Deployment on Astro Hosted or Hybrid, you test more accurately by adding  `--deployment-id` flag and specifying your Deployment ID.
-The Astro CLI uses the image currently running in your Deployment to test against the upgraded version.
-USe this flag to test a Deployment upgrade with local DAGs and dependencies.
+If you're testing a local project before deploying to a Deployment on Astro Hosted or Hybrid, you can test more accurately by adding  `--deployment-id` flag and specifying your Deployment ID.
+The Astro CLI uses the image currently running in your Deployment to test against the upgrade version.
+Note that this flag will use your local DAGs and dependencies against your Astro Deployment's image with the upgrade version of runtime specified.

 :::